 Figure 2 - the MOS2S market value chain, depicting the various partner roles and value exchanges.

 Enabling technology providers (dark grey): These include data & video acquisition and capture technology providers, data & video analysis and processing technology providers, and video streaming providers.
 A brokering and orchestration platform will combine the above mentioned data and video streams into quality output products, such as audio and video streams, supplemented with related and synchronous sensor data.
 The tools should preferably run autonomously but allow for manual intervention by an editor or director.
-MOS2S partners taking this role are Bor, DIA, ETRI, Nokia Bell Labs, iMinds, Kiswe, KPN and TNO.
+MOS2S partners taking this role are Bor, DIA, ETRI, Nokia Bell Labs, Imec, Kiswe, KPN and TNO.

 Application and service providers (green)